AROS Research Operating System: AspireOS

 AspireOS is a distribution, begun in 2011, by Nikos Tomatsidis, which is focused on Dell Latitude D520 and Acer Aspire One 110, 150 computers.
 Latest version is 2.2, codenamed "Obitus", released November 2018.

 AROS Vision

 AROS Vision is a native m68k distribution, which can run on both real hardware or in emulators like UAE.

 Apollo OS

 ApolloOS is an active m68k distribution, crafted specially for the Vampire V4 Standalone FPGA-based system.

+AxRuntime (AxRT)

+AxRuntime uses the AROS source code to create a portable runtime, which is what AROS in hosted mode is actually anyway.

+As a tool for developers the runtime makes use of this mode more convenient.
+The current version is version V41.4.

+AxRuntime binaries are Linux binaries, but work with Windows Subsystem for Linux on both Windows 10 and Windows 11.

+For use on Linux the best recommendation is Ubuntu 20.04 64-bit, other Linux systems are less well supported but work.

 Influence on AmigaOS and MorphOS

-Haage & Partner used little parts of AROS source code for AmigaOS 3.5 and 3.9.
+Haage & Partner used small pieces of the AROS source code for AmigaOS 3.5 and 3.9.

 Large parts of MorphOS (AmigaDOS, Intuition and more) have been ported from AROS.